 Bhutan Tour Overview

 Rest assured, this tour of Bhutan is going to be a life-changing opportunity for you.
-The life guided by Buddhism believe has led to the formation of many Dzongs, Temples, and Chortens within the pristine beauty of the valley.
+A life guided by Buddhist belief has led to the formation of many Dzongs, Temples, and Chortens within the pristine beauty of the valley.
 Bhutanese awesome architecture includes the masterpiece that has been cliffed in the middle of high hills.

-Himalayan master’s tour Bhutan Itinerary is designed to cover maximum places during your short stay.
+The Himalayan Master’s Tour Bhutan Itinerary is designed to cover a maximum number of places during your short stay.
 Firstly, we fly to Paro from Kathmandu and drive via the winding roads in the hills to Thimpu.

 Observing the people’s lifestyle for a brief hour and visiting many tranquil monasteries, we get back to Kathmandu.
 In conclusion, your short Bhutan tour will be luxurious, rewarding, and rejuvenating, all at a time.
-So, are you ready for this exciting journey to the land of Dragon king?
+So, are you ready for this exciting journey to the land of the Dragon King?

 Distance 54 Km

 We fly from Kathmandu to Paro in the morning- the start of our tour of Bhutan.
 We fly as early as possible so that we get an entire day for the visit.
 A private car picks you up from any part around Kathmandu valley and drops you at the international airport of Kathmandu.
 Then, we fly to Bhutan with the Panorama of Himalaya range before us.